 A filing requirement may occur if the person derives Romanian-sourced income or if the person qualifies as a Romanian tax resident and derives income which is taxable in Romania.

-Do the taxation authorities in Romania adopt the economic employer approach1 to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Romania adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Romania considering the adoption of this interpretation of economic employer in the future?

 There is not much practice of the tax authorities applying the economic employer concept; however, current legislation in force allows tax authorities to use the concept.